CAAPIM/Xamarin-MAS-Foundation/README.md

 The SDK contains:

 - MASFoundation framework for iOS and Android with the above features
-- A sample app for each framework so you can test basic authentication flows with a CA Mobile API Gateway
+- A sample app so you can test basic authentication flows with a CA Mobile API Gateway (MAG)
 - Steps to add MASFoundation an existing app
 - API reference documentation

 ::: alert info
-**Note**:  You'll need your own UI framework for a fit & finished app
+**Note**:  You'll need your own UI framework for a fit and finished app.
 :::

 ## Requirements

 ### CA Mobile API Gateway

-[Start a trial using docker image](https://www.ca.com/us/developers/mas/get-started.html?returnURL=%2Fcontent%2Fcacom%2Fen_us%2Fdevelopers%2Fmas.html%3Fintcmp%3Dheadernav).
-The docker image includes MAG, OAuth Toolkit, and the Mobile App services.
-This allows you to test the Mobile SDK with the MAG backend server.

-If you are not using the docker image, the server requirements are:
+To test your app with the MAG server, you need:

    - CA API Gateway 9.3
    - OTK 4.2